The biggest challenge new investors face is funding.

 - Who provides what: In order to determine profit shares, return on investments and the like, you need to determine the value of each contribution.
 This will vary greatly and is negotiable but some key inclusions should be: Who finds the deal, who provides capital (cash/equity) who provides servicing (ability to borrow money), who provides the skill (to manage the project to a profitable outcome).
 Each of the 4 above points should have equal weight.

 - Separation: All financial resources need to be allocated before the project begins.
-Allocated means in a bank account ready to be utilized.
+Allocated means in a bank account ready to be utilised.
 The project must have the ability to move forward under all circumstances.
 To ensure sufficient funding and cash flow is available, it’s often best to have it allocated and held in trust at the beginning.

 - Security: How are the allocated funds secured and who has what access and rights to them should the need arise?